 - The lack of KYC standards for centralized exchanges and solutions made the request compiling process too much time-consuming.

-- The process was resource-consuming as the added workforce was required.
+- The process was resource-consuming due to requirement of more workforce.
 The increased overhead forced banks to raise the customer onboarding cost, transaction fees, and other charges.
-This had a negative impact on customer engagement.
+Thus, this had a negative impact on customer engagement.

 These challenges were tarnishing the glory of the KYC process and compelled banking service providers to find viable solutions.